 If the extraordinary contributions of nurses have inspired you to take the next step in your nursing journey, Carson-Newman is available to help.

-To invest in /advance your nursing career as a Family Nurse Practitioner, contact us and explore our online nursing programs.
+To invest in your nursing career as a Family Nurse Practitioner, contact us and explore an online Master of Science in Nursing–Family Nurse Practitioner (MSN-FNP) degree or online Post-Master's FNP Certificate.